sagemathinc/sbir2015/description.md

 ## The competition

-There are a many existing online problem systems that each target a specific market segment.
+There are many existing online problem systems that each target a specific market segment.
 SCIP will initially target advanced computational mathematics courses, which is a segment of the market that